Part I of II

 “The second reason I chose not to share was fear of judgement… I know that this news might reach many, and of those many there will always be the people who say that this accident was my fault.
 That if it had been me in there holding him instead of a Night Nurse, that this never would have happened.
 That I deserve this for allowing my child to be in the care of somebody other than me.
 Well, let me tell you–the guilt I bore in the days and weeks after this accident was more intense and more damaging than anything I would wish upon my worst enemy.
 I had all those same thoughts and more.
 I wept in the hospital, telling anyone who would listen that it should have been me.
 That I was to blame.
 The truth is, even this woman who came so highly recommended, with a perfectly clean track record, could make a very human mistake.
 It “could happen to anyone”, and as they told me repeatedly in the hospital, it DOES happen to anyone.
 More often than you’d like to hear.
 Obviously, the (extremely upset and remorseful) nurse is no longer working for our family, though we forgive her.
 And even though I finally made peace with the fact that this freak accident could not have been avoided by me, it has continued to effect me to my core and in all aspects of my daily life.”

 What dazzles me about this case is that the doctors seem to have accepted that a fall from a caretaker’s lap can produce a depressed skull fracture and, I’m extrapolating, subdural hematoma.
-In 2006 in San Mateo County, I watched a nanny convicted of child abuse based on those symptoms, also with no underlying brain damage.
+In 2006 in San Mateo County, I watched a nanny convicted of child abuse and sentenced to years in prison based on those symptoms, also with no underlying brain damage.
 I have to wonder what made the difference—nothing in the posting implies there was ever any question of abuse.

 Disappointment at Retrial